kevinolega/callcentertrainingtips/assets/pages/about.md

 Originally shared with four friends, this website grew into my personal library of career advice.

-The goal is to inspire friends build professional skills that will allow you to achieve your dream income.
+The goal is to <mark>inspire friends build professional skills that will allow you to achieve your dream income</mark>.

 I wrote the lessons that I wanted to read.